 See Admission to Undergraduate Programs and General Admission Requirements for general admission requirements to the University.
-Specific admission information for the Bachelor of Science in Pharmacy is set out in Faculty of Pharmacy and Pharmaceutical Sciences.
+Specific admission information for the Bachelor of Science in Pharmacy and Doctor of Pharmacy (PharmD) programs is set out in Faculty of Pharmacy and Pharmaceutical Sciences.